Galant music: Music styles

 Not every contemporary was delighted with this revolutionary simplification: Johann Samuel Petri, in his Anleitung zur praktischen Musik (1782) spoke of the "great catastrophe in music".

 The change was as much at the birth of Romanticism as it was of Classicism.
 The folk-song element in poetry, like the singable cantabile melody in galant music, was brought to public notice in Thomas Percy's Reliques of Ancient Poetry (1765) and James Macpherson's "Ossian" inventions during the 1760s.

-Some of Telemann's later music and of Bach's sons, Johann Joachim Quantz, Johann Gottlieb and Carl Heinrich Graun, Franz and Georg Anton Benda, Frederick the Great, Johann Adolph Hasse, Giovanni Battista Sammartini, Giovanni Battista Martini, Baldassare Galuppi, Franz Xaver Richter, Ignaz Holzbauer, Johann Stamitz, Jean-Philippe Rameau, François Couperin, Jean-Jacques Rousseau, Domenico Alberti, Carl Friedrich Abel, Johann Schobert, Georg Christoph Wagenseil, Georg Matthias Monn, Leopold Mozart, and early Haydn and Mozart are exemplars of galant style.
-Some of the works of the Portuguese composer Carlos Seixas are firmly in the galant style.

 This simplified style was melody-driven, not constructed on rhythmic or melodic motifs as so much classical music was to be: "It is indicative that Haydn, even in his old age, is reported to have said, 'If you want to know whether a melody is really beautiful, sing it without accompaniment.
 This simplification also extended to harmonic rhythm, which is generally slower in galant music than is the case in the earlier baroque style, thus making lavish melodic ornamentation and nuances of secondary harmonic colorings more important.

 The affinities of galant style with Rococo in the visual arts are easily overplayed, but characteristics that were valued in both genres were freshness, accessibility and charm.
 Watteau's fêtes galantes were rococo not merely in subject matter, but also in the lighter, cleaner tonality of his palette, and the glazes that supplied a galant translucency to his finished pictures often compared to the orchestrations of galant music.

+This style of music was often expressed through forms like keyboard sonata, Opera Buffa and Intermezzo, Minuet, Trio, Waltz, Polonaise, Gavotte, Divertimento, and chamber music (either accompanying keyboard or wind and string ensembles).

+Galant music faded and transitioned into the Classical period largely as Haydn and Mozart's music began to develop more structural complexity and motivic development and strayed away from the use of galant schemata.
+As forms became more sophisticated, it gradually eclipsed the lighter and more ornamental galant style.